dev-luqman/Cloudfront-static-website-hosting/README.md

 The files included are:

+## Project Documents
-## index.html - The Index document for the website.
+1.index.html - The Index document for the website.
-1. /img - The background image file for the website.
+2. /img - The background image file for the website.
-2. /img/aws - The images from aws resourses showing the result
+3. /img/aws - The images from aws resourses showing the result
-3. /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
+4. /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
-4. /css - CSS files for the website.
+5. /css - CSS files for the website.

 ## URL Link for the hosted static website